hej6853/hej6853/README.md

 🌱 I’m currently in USC Data Analysis & Visualization Bootcamp

 ⚡ I love traveling, hiking, learning new languages, reading books with a piece of nice music, and cooking delicious Korean food.

+🤝 If you're looking for someone who has experience in Business and Supply Chain Analysis, let's connect!

+📧 eunjeong.heo95@gmail.com

   </div>